mihaelagoga/negotiation_rpg/README.md

         ```typescript
         export const chatGPTKey = 'YOUR_OPENAI_API_KEY';
         ```
-        *   **Important Security Note:** For production or public repositories, consider using environment variables instead of hardcoding API keys directly in your code.

     *   **Azure Cognitive Services Key:**
         *   In the same `azure.ts` file, you'll find `KEY` variable within `azureCredentials`.
 Replace the placeholder with your Azure Cognitive Services Speech API key.
         ```typescript